Bulus ibn Raja': Works

 The Nawādir and the Kitāb al-ibāna were reported by Paul Sbath in manuscripts now inaccessible to scholars.
-He descibres the former as a refutation of Islam.
+He describes the former as a refutation of Islam.
 Its title implies that it cites tafsīr to this end.
 The title of the second work implies that it points out the contradictions in the ḥadīth corpus.
 The title Hatk al-maḥjūb is reported by Ibn Kabar.

 The Kitāb al-wāḍiḥ was translated into Latin in the 13th century under the title Liber denudationis sive ostensionis aut patefaciens ('Book of Denuding or Exposing, or the Discloser').
 It is preserved in whole or in part in four Arabic manuscripts and in one Latin manuscript.

 According to both the History of the Patriarchs and his own Kitāb al-wāḍiḥ, Ibn Rajāʾ was a close friend and collaborator of Sāwīrus ibn al-Muqaffaʿ.
 The two spent much time in discussions on biblical interpretation.
 They were among the pioneers of Copto-Arabic literature.